Field marshal: Australia

 The first appointment to the rank was Sir William Birdwood, who received the honour in March 1925.
 Sir Thomas Blamey was the second appointment to the rank, and was the first and so far only Australian-born and Australian Army substantive (not honorary) field marshal.
 He was promoted to the rank on the insistence of Sir Robert Menzies, the Prime Minister of Australia, in June 1950.
 His field marshal's baton is on display in the Second World War galleries at the Australian War Memorial in Canberra.
 The third appointment was Prince Philip, Duke of Edinburgh, who was promoted to the rank on 1 April 1954.
+The fourth and latest appointment was to King Charles III in October 2024.